 Della & I (combined age then 120) heading

-off from Freney Lagoon on the second day of our walk
+off from Freney Lagoon on the second day of our walk across

 All about light weight, ultra light hiking, backpacking, bushwalking, hunting, tracks, trails, adventures, gear, reviews…

 I have been hiking/hunting now for over sixty years, a little more

 slowly than I once did, walking in the Victorian